Noahdot/audio-analyser/packages/README.md

 English | [繁體中文](https://github.com/Noahdot/audio-analyser/blob/master/README.zh-TW.md) | [简体中文](https://github.com/Noahdot/audio-analyser/blob/master/README.zh-CN.md)

 `vue-audio-analyser` is a Vue 3 composable function that leverages the Web Audio API to easily capture and analyze audio data from the user's microphone.
-It provides methods to start and stop audio capture, as well as real-time audio data for visualization or other processing.
+It includes a simple tool to distinguish between male and female voices.
+The function provides methods to start and stop audio capture, as well as real-time audio data for visualization or other processing.

 Live Demo: [vue-audio-analyser](https://noahdot.github.io/audio-analyser/)